-As described in Note A to the statutory basis financial statements, the Association prepared these statutory basis financial statements using accounting practices prescribed or permitted by the North Carolina Department of Insurance (statutory accounting practices), which is a basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
-Accordingly, the statutory basis financial statements are not intended to be presented in accordance with GAAP.
-The effects on the statutory basis financial statements of the variances between statutory accounting practices and GAAP, although not reasonably determinable, are presumed to be material.
+As described in Note A to the financial statements, the Association prepared these financial statements using accounting practices prescribed or permitted by the North Carolina Department of Insurance (statutory accounting practices), which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+The effects on the financial statements of the variances between these statutory accounting practices described in Note A and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material and pervasive.